Online courses are here to stay. 10 years ago, this article might have had to answer questions like, "Are online courses legit?"

 Do your research to find your ideal member!

-The best way to find your ideal member is to go and talk to them.
-Here’s a secret to a great course that too many creators skip.
 Set up anywhere from 10-30 quick chats with potential course members.
 Get clear on what their pain points are, and listen for their needs and hopes from a course.

 Here are some questions you can ask:

-- What are you struggling with in X that you’d like to learn?
+• What are you struggling with in X that you’d like to learn?

-- What do you wish you could be doing with X in a year?
+• What do you wish you could be doing with X in a year?

-- How valuable would it be to you to learn X?
+• How valuable would it be to you to learn X?

 3. Tell your story

 It’s your journey that makes you the right instructor or mentor for this topic and your ideal member.
-You are showing people who join that it’s possible to achieve what they want.

 That’s more powerful than any highly produced video or snazzy website.
 It’s the difference between creating an online course that thrives and grows and one that falls flat on its face.

-4. Check your gear
+4. Gather your gear

-Video
+Video setup

 The trick to great video isn’t gear–it’s lighting.
 And one of the simple tricks to get great lighting on a budget is to set up in front of a window with the light on your face.
 Take a quick look to make sure your background is clean.
 You’re good to go.